RiccardoParrino/html-css-train/angular-slides/basic-js/basic-js.md

 5. IIFE
 5. Functional Programming
 ---

-# Function: Hoisting
-- Hoisting is the mechanism by which you can referred to the function before its declaration

----
 # Function: Function Properties, Method and Constructor
 - We say that in JavaScript Function are value, and so they have Constructor, Properties and Method
 - Constructor: (not popular)
 ```
 function myFunc(a, b) {
     return a + b;